 Problems with Masonry Surfaces

 Masonry around the house is primarily susceptible to two problems: physical damage from cracking and crumbling, and surface degradation due to efflorescence.

-Efflorescence is the white powdery substance that bubbles up on masonry surfaces, like basement walls.
+Efflorescence is the white powdery substance that bubbles up on masonry surfaces like basement walls.
 It happens when moisture penetrates concrete, causing the alkali salts in the masonry lime to leach out and deposit on the surface.
-This is a normal process of curing when masonry is new.
-When it's old and previously painted, this process will cause the surface coating to pop and peel off.
+This is a normal process of curing with new masonry, however, when masonry is old and previously painted this process will cause the surface coating to pop and peel off.

 If moisture is a constant problem in a masonry structure, that issue will have to be addressed before using any process for curing an efflorescence problem.
 Check downspouts and drains for the source of the water and repair the problem.
 If the ground slopes in toward the wall, mound it up so water will run away from the building when it rains.
 These measures should eliminate water related problems in masonry structures.